-I am a developmental psychologist whose work seeks to advance our understanding of the inter-related nature of academic attainment, mental health and cognitive and motor development.
-Equally, I am passionate about applying our growing knowledge about these relationships to the development and evaluation of innovative methods for improving the quality of support we provide children, with and without developmental difficulties, as they learn.
+I am a developmental psychologist whose work seeks to advance our understanding of how children’s academic attainment, mental health, and cognitive and motor development inter-relate.
+I am passionate about applying our growing knowledge of these relationships to the development and evaluation of innovative methods for improving the quality of support we provide children, with and without developmental difficulties.

-Between 2006-2012, whilst studying at the University of Aberdeen (Scotland) I attained my MA in Psychology, an MSc in Health Service and Public Health Research and most recently my PhD in Child Health.
-Working with Dr Justin HG Williams, Dr Lorna Aucott and Prof Mark Mon-Williams, I submitted my doctoral thesis in 2012, entitled: “The development of a visuomotor task for measuring attentive functioning and its application to assessing the impact of exercise on childhood attention”
+Between 2006-2012, whilst studying at the University of Aberdeen I attained an MA in Psychology, an MSc in Health Service and Public Health Research and a PhD in Child Health.
+Working with Dr Justin HG Williams, Dr Lorna Aucott and Prof Mark Mon-Williams, I submitted my doctoral thesis in 2012 on: “The development of a visuomotor task for measuring attentive functioning and its application to assessing the impact of exercise on childhood attention”

-My research investigates motor development and how it interacts and influences cognitive development, academic attainment and mental health, particularly during the early stages of childhood development.
+My research investigates motor development and how it interacts and influences cognitive development, academic attainment and mental health.
+I’m particularly interested in how these process interact in the early childhood and inform children’s learning and behaviour.
 I have particular experience in using technological innovation to develop better approaches for assessing and intervening within schools, clinics and community environments.
-I am also increasingly interested in understanding how inherited, environmental factors (genetic, socioeconomic, cultural) and physical health shape the context within which development takes place and its eventual outcomes.
+I am also increasingly interested in understanding how inherited, environmental factors (genetic, socioeconomic, cultural) and physical health shape the context within which development takes place.
 Ultimately my work aims to improve the support we provide to children, both with and without developmental difficulties, as they learn the fundamentally important social, cognitive and motor skills that underpin health, wellbeing and academic success.

 Currently, my research involves collaborating closely with the Born in Bradford Longitudinal Birth Cohort study, as well as several other UK based cohort studies including the ECHO study.
 I also work closely with Bradford Education on a number of school-based intervention projects, with my work having been supported by funding from the UK’s Medical Research Council, Economic and Social Research Council, Department for Education, National Institute for Health Research, Educational Endowment Foundation and Waterloo Foundation